Metrics in Detail

 The "Messaging Concurrency" metric provided is a pre-calculated ratio of the numerator with denominator #1 above.

-You may be interested in seeing how these ratios impact the overall concurrency metric and see that you can review the detailed examples provided below in more detail.
+You may be interested in seeing how these ratios impact the overall concurrency metric and see that you can review the examples provided below in more detail.

 Concurrency Basic Example

-Taking a simplified scenario, in which the bars represent a Contact the Agent is working on.
+Take a simplified scenario where the bars represent a Contact the Agent is working on.
 Gray means the Contact is ongoing, and green means the Agent is actively working on that Customer’s Profile.
-“S” signals when the Agent started working on the Contact and the “E” is when they were done with the Contact.
+“S” signals when the Agent starts working on the Contact, and the “E” is when they are done with it.
+In this case, the Agent works on 3 Contacts between 1:00 and 1:12 PM.
+They spend 4 minutes actively working on each Contact.

 As mentioned above, the numerator represents the time an Agent would have needed to spend with a Customer if they were only focusing on one thing.

-If you line those up, you would see that the numerator is actually longer than the time span from 1:00 to 1:12.
+If you line those up, you will see that the numerator is actually longer than the time span from 1:00 to 1:12.
 Stacked end-to-end, the numerator is 12+12+12 = 36min.

 Together, the denominator is the sum of these times.
 So, 4+4+4 = 12min.
+We then take those two values and divide them:A division problem showing 36 minutes divided by 12 minutes equals 3.

-So, in this case, during the window of time from 1:00-1:12 PM, the Agent’s concurrency is 3.
+So, in this case, during the 1:00-1:12 PM window, the Agent’s concurrency is 3.

 Concurrency Increasing

-Here’s an example where the Agent does less work to manage the same number of Contacts:
+Here’s an example where the Agent does less work to manage the same number of Contacts:Visual representation of time distribution for three tasks, showing calculations and durations.

 Here’s an example of an Agent juggling more Contacts: